Hello and welcome to the final week of our

 Q: How much difference is there between the North Pole and the South Pole?

-All the difference in the world!
+A: All the difference in the world!

 (source: http://emailsanta.com/jokes_Christmas2.htm)